Introduction

 First, we have TouchCopy, which is a fantastic file management tool for anyone with an iPhone.

-4. Click "Copy to PC/Mac" in TouchCopy to copy to a folder on your computer, or click "Copy to iTunes/Music" to add the music directly to your iTunes library or Music app library on macOS Catalina or higher.
+- Click "Copy to PC/Mac" to save them to a folder or "Copy to iTunes/Music" to add them to your iTunes or Apple Music app library.

 Why use TouchCopy?